romychab/element-adapter/README.md

 ### v0.3

-- Added a couple extension method for getting resources to the `bind` and `listeners` block
+- Added a couple of extension methods for getting resources to the `bind` and `listeners` block
 - Added `onCustomListener { ... }` method for assigning custom listeners
 - Added `adapterDelegate { ... }` and `simpleAdapterDelegate { ... }` methods
   for easier integration with third-party adapters

 ### v0.2